 Customize request settings

 Ability to customize request details like headers, request parameters, and request body.
 If you are planning to monitor lots of APIs it would be useful if there is support to declare common configuration settings and reuse them across monitors.

 Response timing metrics

 The response time of an API is a combination of DNS, Connect, TLS handshake, Time To First Byte, and Download times.
 The ability to track these individual metrics along with total response time will give better insights into the performance of the API endpoint.
-For example, a higher value of TTFB means there is some performance issue with backend service.
+For example, a higher value of TTFB means there is some performance issue with the backend service.
 An increase in DNS time denotes an issue with the DNS provider.